 The Fishbone Diagram Church Health Assessment is a tool that church leaders can use to do a rough assessment of their church with their primary boards or staffs or both.
-For example, here are two exercises for your consideration.
+For example, here are two rather simplistic exercises for your consideration.

-• Exercise #1 Organic or Organizational?
+Exercise #1: Are we Organic or Organizational?

 Give each member of your team the diagram.
 Have a brief discussion to ensure that everyone is using the same definition of terms.
+The categories on pages 53-55 will help with that.
 Then have each person mark each one of the twelve fishbones as a Strength with an S or as a Weakness with a W. On a whiteboard or flipchart, have each person report how they marked each fishbone.
 Add up the S's and W's for each one.
-If 4 people called worship a Strength and 3 people called it a Weakness, call that a Strength
+If 4 people called worship a Strength and 3 people called it a Weakness, call that a Strength.

 Then compare the number of S's on the top side to the S's on the bottom side.
 Which side came out stronger?
 Is your church more organic or organizational?
-Why or why not.
+Why or why not?

-• Exercise #2 Total Strengths and Total Weaknesses
+Exercise #2: What are our Total Strengths and Total Weaknesses

-Look at the detail and see how each of the 12 came out.
-Do that for all 12 and then see how many in total come out Weaknesses.
+Look at the detail from Exercise #1 and see how each of the 12 came out.
+Notice how many came out as Weaknesses.
 Discuss your thoughts and feelings about what these Weaknesses may be saying about the health of your church.
+Then discuss what actions you think should be taken and put a plan together.